 The four scenes selected for Romania are located in the regions of Maramureş, Central and Western Transilvania and Northern Oltenia and include mines for bituminous coal, lignite, iron, manganese, copper, base metals (Cu, Pb, Zn), gold, mercury and molybdenum.
 To these there are added facilities for extracting and processing salt, kaolin, calcite, bentonite, feldspar and talc.
-Shortly after the beginning of economic restructuring process of the mining sector in the 1990s, provisions for the establishment of a national integrated monitoring system of the environmental quality have been included in the National Environmental Protection Strategy and the National Environmental Action Plan (Veliciu and Stratulat, 2004).
+Shortly after the beginning of economic restructuring process of the mining sector in the 1990s, provisions for the establishment of a national integrated monitoring system of the environmental quality have been included in the National Environmental Action Plan (Veliciu and Stratulat, 2004).